Relationships

 Enmeshed relationships can present a slippery slope to codependency if one partner’s happiness and sense of identity depend entirely on the other party.
 Codependent relationships can result in controlling behaviors, poor personal boundaries, a lack of self-care, and focusing on others’ needs instead of one’s own.

-Enmeshment in Friendships
+Enmeshment in friendships

 Enmeshment in friendships may involve excessive emotional reliance, where one friend feels responsible for the other’s emotions or decisions.
 Enmeshed friends might also feel uncomfortable spending time apart; they might know each other’s passwords and dictate clothing choices.
 They might also discourage other friendships or even romantic relationships.